Thursday, June 25, 2026

 Organizations that handle closure well tend to focus on the following three areas:

-1. Emphasize that the WHY survive, while Howexpires:
+1. Emphasize that the WHY survives, while HOW expires

 If leaders have been doing Why sharing” of the program well, explaining closure becomes easy.
 Much of the difficulty around closure comes from a confusion between the program and the purpose.
 Organizations assume that stopping the initiative means abandoning the ambitionUsually it does not.